Costco continues to be a dominant retail wholesaler based on the

 breadth and quality of the merchandises it offers.
 Having delivered

 consistent comps growth, it is well positioned in the warehouse

 club industry.
-Costco's first-quarter fiscal 2014 results also hint
+Costco's third-quarter fiscal 2014 results also hint

-ahead of the prior-year quarter and missed the Zacks Consensus
+prior-year period but missed the Zacks Consensus Estimate by a

-Estimate.
-In the trailing four quarters, it has missed the Zacks'
+couple of cents.
+In the trailing four quarters, it has missed the

-expectation by an average of 1.8%.
-Further, aggressive pricing to
+Zacks' expectation by an average of 5.5%.
+Further, aggressive

-counter competition, gain market share and drive traffic may
+pricing to counter competition, gain market share and drive traffic

-depress sales and margins.
-Given the pros and cons embedded in the
+may depress sales and margins.
+Given the pros and cons embedded in

 Based in Issaquah Washington, Costco Wholesale Corporation,